Identify Issues with a Two Session Network Monitoring Setup

 Use troubleshooting tools:

-You should also continue on to Getting Started Part 3: Scaling Up with Private Network Monitoring to learn about agent networks and agent modes, and learn how to leverage Obkio Network Monitoring to monitor between private locations such as branch offices, data centers, private clouds or remote users over VPN.
+Continue with Getting Started Part 3: Scaling Up with Private Network Monitoring to learn about agent networks and agent modes, and learn how to leverage Obkio Network Monitoring to monitor between private network locations.